abbylow/tweether-solidity/README.md

 ```
 truffle migrate

-// How to deploy only one migration file without touching the rest of migration files?
+// To deploy only one migration file without touching the rest of migration files
-// -f means "force" and 5 refers to the fifth migration file
+truffle migrate -f 5 // -f means "force" and 5 refers to the fifth migration file
-truffle migrate -f 5

 // deploy to the other network
-truffle migrate --network ropsten
+truffle migrate --network testnet // testnet is the network name that we list in the truffle-config networks
 ```

 To run the user interface (Next App)